-Old color example of Braun & Hogenberg's view of Rouen, from their Civititas Orbis Terrarum.
+Old color example of Braun & Hogenberg's view of Orleans and Bourges, from their Civititas Orbis Terrarum.

 English Translation of verso: